mixaz/LeptonPRU/README.md

 # Data sampler on PRU

 This is data sampler on Beaglebone Black (BBB) using PRU coprocessor, with datatime stamps taken from GPS, using `gpsd` and `chrony`.
-It was forked from LeptonPRU code.
+Source code was forked from LeptonPRU code.

 See [README-build.md](README-build.md) how to build `sampler` userland app, kernel module and PRU firmware from source code.